macaw-cad/react-jss-typescript-starter/README.md

 For more information on the Macaw Interactive thoughts on technology complemented with an assessment result see the [Macaw Interactive front-end Technology Radar](https://github.com/macaw-interactive/radar).

 The [react-jss-typescript-starter](https://github.com/macaw-interactive/react-jss-typescript-starter) is our starter project implementing our **Umbrella for Sitecore JSS** vision and tooling: a headless Sitecore 9.1 JSS web application supporting server-side rendering and running outside of the Sitecore Content Delivery server.
 It provides a NodeJS Express based web site with all the required configuration options to run in a Docker container.
 This starter is based on the Sitecore provided sample [node-headless-ssr-proxy](https://github.com/Sitecore/jss/tree/dev/samples/node-headless-ssr-proxy) combined with the starter project as scaffolded using the Sitecore JSS CLI with the command `jss create react-jss-typescript-starter react`.
-The code of the scaffolded site is (mostly) converted to TypeScript and a lot of additional features are added tyo the toolset.
+The code of the scaffolded site is completely converted to TypeScript and a lot of additional features are added to the toolset.

 Provided features: